department-of-veterans-affairs/vets-website/content/pages/pension/pension-management-center.md

 <div class="va-introtext">

-We have 3 Regional Pension Management Centers.
-Look at the lists below to find the center that serves your state or territory.
-Then, mail your pension application to the address for that center.
+We have 3 regional pension management centers.
+Look at the lists below to find the center that serves your state, territory, or foreign country.
+Then, mail or fax your pension application to the address for that center.

 </div>

-### Philadelphia VA Pension Management Center
+### VA Philadelphia Pension Management Center

 This office serves: